Ircama/osm-carto-tutorials/pages/36_tile-server-ubuntu.md

     renderd.service is not a native service, redirecting to systemd-sysv-install Executing /lib/systemd/systemd-sysv-install enable renderd

+If *systemctl* is not installed (e.g., Ubuntu 14.4) use these commands respectively:

+    sudo update-rc.d renderd defaults

+    sudo service renderd start

 ## Configure Apache

 Create a module load file.